4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 * Decide whether or not you would like this version of the system to be deployed with S3 encryption or not. cgap-portal in its current form does not take PHI, and thus in theory does not need to encrypt any raw files stored in S3.
-We have still implemented the ability to do so by setting the
+We have still implemented the ability to do so by setting an option in the ``config.json`` file, which you will setup in the next step.

+* Note that an existing Auth0 account is assumed to be configured when deploying a new account.
+You will need to give the deployment configuration the client ID and secret of the application you will use.
+  For assistance with Auth0 configuration please contact the CGAP team directly.

 Step Two: CGAP Orchestration with Cloud Formation